 Andrew Geschke

-Andy leads ARI’s Impact and Collaboration Program to grow visibility and understanding of ARI's science.
+Andy leads ARI’s Science Impact and Collaboration Program to grow the visibility and understanding of ARI's science across government and the environment sector.
 The program provides advice, training and communications support (including delivering ARI's Subscriptions) to elevate our scientists reach and impact.
 Andy connects people with our science stories by combining his environmental science background with technology.
 Andy’s applies his expertise in storytelling, photography, social media, online facilitation, virtual reality, GIS and design to share ARI’s science.
-Andy also manages the Knowledges, Behaviour and Science Impact Section at ARI.

 Selected projects: